Shared Reading Strategies: A Teacher's GuideShared Reading Strategies: A Teacher's Guide: practical strategies for teachers

 How do I assess comprehension during the session?

 Formative assessment occurs through the Map It and Say It strategies.
-When a pupil suggests a connection for the graphic organiser or uses a 'Builder' card to expand on a peer's point, the teacher receives evidence of their comprehension level.
+When a learner suggests a connection for the graphic organiser or uses a 'Builder' card to expand on a peer's point, the teacher receives evidence of their comprehension level.

-While individual copies can be useful for older pupils, the defining feature is the shared visual focus.
+While individual copies can be useful for older learners, the defining feature is the shared visual focus.
 The primary attention must remain on the single text displayed by the teacher to ensure joint attention and allow for modelling of tracking and phrasing.

 Design your Monday session today by selecting a text and planning which three vocabulary words you will teach.